 PSD Color Wheel

-How to Use the Photoshop PSD Color Wheel
+How to Work with the PSD Color Wheel

 The Photoshop color wheel is somewhat different than a conventional painter color wheel.
 Color theory tells us that there are three primary colors (red, blue and yellow) and three secondary colors (orange, violet and green).